csun/PyTogether/README.md

 This is because "str(2+2)"sucessfully evaluates to the string "4" in the in the interpreter.
 The current strings used to surround escaped code are /* and */

+To specify the directories that the server searches when importing modules, create a file called import_paths.cfg, and populate it with the global paths that you want the server to search (one path per line).

 Building
 ==========